Key Quote

 RAD — PROGRESS

 Jane progresses from passive acceptance of her social position to active challenge.
-Her question is not a plea but a confrontation — she demands that Rochester justify the assumptions embedded in his behaviour.
+Her question is not a plea but a confrontationconfrontation — A direct challenge to someone's assumptions or authority — she demands that Rochester justify the assumptions embedded in his behaviour.
 This progression from submission to assertion is the novel's central arc.

 Key Words